ArrowrIcon Home icon

 We had a 'rough book' each, which as its name implies was for rough work and which was of a poor quality paper in a rough blue cover.

 The exercise books that we did our classwork and homework in, though, were of reasonably good quality paper.
 I suspect we were lucky as a flagship grammar school, because someone from a grammar school from the other side of London told me that they were always short of paper and had to make do with whatever scraps they could find.
-Nevertheless, we always had to 'prove' that we needed a new exercise book, as explained in the box.
+Nevertheless, we always had to prove that we needed a new exercise book, as explained in the following box.

 The stationery cupboard